South Vietnam Air Force: 1968

-When the Tet Offensive began on 31 January, 55 percent of the RVNAF's personnel were on leave, many in rural areas that had been isolated by VC infiltration.
+When the Tet Offensive began on 31 January, 55 percent of the VNAF's personnel were on leave, many in rural areas that had been isolated by VC infiltration.
 Within 72 hours, 90 percent of the force was back on the job.
 Helicopters, operating with fewer aircraft, flew more than half their normal monthly number of missions.
-By the end of February, RVNAF A-1s and F-5s had flown over 2500 sorties, helicopters had flown over 3200 hours and transport aircraft had flown over 1000 sorties.
-The overall damage was moderate and casualties were light, with less than one percent of the RVNAF personnel lost, including deserters.
+By the end of February, VNAF A-1s and F-5s had flown over 2500 sorties, helicopters had flown over 3200 hours and transport aircraft had flown over 1000 sorties.
+The overall damage was moderate and casualties were light, with less than one percent of the VNAF personnel lost, including deserters.
 18 aircraft were destroyed, 11 in ground attacks.
-The RVNAF played an active role in the repelling the Tet Offensive attack on Tan Son Nhut Air Base and the attack on Bien Hoa Air Base.
+The VNAF played an active role in the repelling the Tet Offensive attack on Tan Son Nhut Air Base and the attack on Bien Hoa Air Base.

 Training remained the number one priority and the hardest to accomplish.
-Trying to fight while modernizing, RVNAF commanders were reluctant to assign their personnel to training, which meant losing them from combat.
-The RVNAF still relied principally on US units in both Vietnam and the United States for advanced flying and technical training.
+Trying to fight while modernizing, VNAF commanders were reluctant to assign their personnel to training, which meant losing them from combat.
+The VNAF still relied principally on US units in both Vietnam and the United States for advanced flying and technical training.
 Mobile training teams taught F-5 and C-119 maintenance, logistic management, and the English language inside Vietnam.
 The US Army was training the H-34 pilots to fly the new UH-1s; and USAF units in the country taught Vietnamese airmen control tower operations, meteorology, armament maintenance and missile handling.
 Between 1965 and 1968, almost 1,000 Vietnamese airmen were trained in the United States.

-The RVNAF was a rapidly maturing force, flying one-fourth of all the strike sorties in South Vietnam and was on its way to becoming a modern, effective jet age fighting force.
-However the ARVN was not making full use of the RVNAF's resources.
-Preoccupied as it was with immediate, day-to-day combat, the RVNAF by early 1968 was still unable to develop the concept of long-range force development.
+The VNAF was a rapidly maturing force, flying one-fourth of all the strike sorties in South Vietnam and was on its way to becoming a modern, effective jet age fighting force.
+However the ARVN was not making full use of the VNAF's resources.
+Preoccupied as it was with immediate, day-to-day combat, the VNAF by early 1968 was still unable to develop the concept of long-range force development.
 For such planning, it was still heavily reliant on the US.
 Major aircraft accidents, which claimed an average of 22 aircraft each month throughout 1966 and 1967, remained the biggest problem.
 Over 60% of these accidents were caused by pilot error on takeoffs and landings.
 Only eight accidents occurred during the Tet Offensive, suggesting a dramatic increase in motivation during the crisis.
 However apart from the peak during Tet, combat sorties averaged only 1800 per month, nine percent of total Allied sorties.